liorosenman/flights_project/readme.md

     1. Check if the customer has a ticket to that flight.
     2. Check if the flight is active.
 Inactive flight means that all its tickets are inactive.
     TO BE TESTED (8/12/24).

+# A clearer sign-up method
+    ## In each role - create first the airportuser instance.